mfkhan267/jenkins_on_azure2024/deploy_aks_CICD.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/e9d28347-20b6-4a48-85ab-d67dde424596)

-Execute the below command to get the kubeconfig info, we will need to copy the entire content of the file to txt file that we will use to create a Jenkins Credentials with a secret file and name it "aks"
+Execute the below command to get the kubeconfig info, we will need to copy the entire content of the file to txt file that we will use to create a Jenkins Credentials with a secret file and name it "aks_secret.txt"

     cat ~/.kube/config